 Soya chunks cooked in rich onion tomato masala gravy with spices, cashew, and cream.
 A simple, healthy and tasty Indian style soya chunks curry that goes well with ghee rice, pulao, chapathi and other Indian breads.

 One of my favorite veg recipe.
 Soy makes a great addition to the protein component of a balanced vegetarian meal plan.
 Like mushrooms, soy also makes a good replacement for meat.
 I used Nutrela’s soya chunks and would highly recommend it.
 Soy meat or soya chunks or nuggets is a defatted soy flour product, a by-product of extracting soybean oil.
-It’s the largest selling soya foods brand in India.
+It's the largest selling soya foods brand in India.
+Check out another yummy mixed vegetable curry which goes well with chapathi and other Indian breads.

 - Place the soya chunks in a bowl and fill it up with enough hot boiling water so that the soya chunks are completely immersed.
 Close the bowl with a lid.
 Leave it aside for 20 minutes.